HaoranLv/nlp_transformer/docs/source/training.rst

 Fine-tuning in native PyTorch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/Dh9CL8fyG80" title="YouTube video player"
-   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
-   picture-in-picture" allowfullscreen></iframe>

-You might need to restart your notebook at this stage to free some memory, or execute the following code:
+You might need to restart your notebook at this stage to free some memory, or excute the following code:

 .. code-block:: python